Influencer marketing has kept on rapidly rising in popularity over the last couple of years.

 On top of that, influencer marketing is twice faster in acquiring customers than organic searches.
 It is also 10x more effective than affiliate marketing in new customer acquisition online.
 To top it all, companies are earning $7.65 on an average for every dollar spent on influencer marketing, with some companies earning even more than $20.

-I can imagine finding social media influencers or deciding which ones to start building relationships with tends to be difficult at times, especially if you’re in a very specific niche.
+It tends to be a difficult task at times to find Instagram influencers, I mean, the real influencers, or to decide which ones to start building relationships with, especially if you’re in a very specific niche.
 Before you begin, it’s always good to have best practices in mind.

 It sounds like I am stating the obvious, but if you’re in the initial stages of building your brand presence, your best bet is to start co-operating with micro influencers rather than aim for big fish from the start.
 It also holds true for those of you who have already successfully worked with influencers before and are aware of the fact that you’ll benefit from them a lot more than you would from celebrities endorsing your product.
 If you’re successful with onboarding them and they happen to like your product or service, it’s a lot likely that when they grow as influencers, your brand is going to grow with them too.

-While you might as well browse blog posts for specific industries or dig into hundreds of thousands of hashtags on Instagram in search of those who you think would fit for your campaign, the new school way I recommend is to make friends with a media monitoring tool.
+While you might as well browse blog posts for specific industries or dig into hundreds of thousands of hashtags on Instagram in search of those who you think would fit for your campaign, the new school way to find Instagram influencers that I recommend is to make friends with a media monitoring tool.
 There are quite a few of them that you could test but when it comes to hands-on experience, let me walk you through the process of using Brand24 for that purpose.

 After you’ve created your account, you’re all set to configure your first monitoring project.
 Prepare a list of keywords you want to monitor and fill out the relevant field.
 This very brief example below focuses on one of the two major keywords for our industry, that are media monitoring and social media monitoring.
 By tracking such phrases, we’ll be able to pick up Instagram mentions of those keywords and hopefully identify influencers in the industry we could build our relationships with.